ROBBY ROMERO 25th ANNIVERSARY RED THUNDER

 NATIVE CHILDREN'S SURVIVAL

-This CD/DVD eco-pac features the music, music pictures, and PSA's of Robby Romero, plus three critically acclaimed rockumentary films: VH-1 World Alert Special Makoce Wakan , Sundance Channel Hidden Medicine, and SABC Africa 50/50 Special America’s Last Frontier, and interviews on MTV, Sundance TV, and VH1.
-100% of profits from the sale of this CD/DVD are donated to Native Children’s Survival.
+This CD/DVD eco-pac features the music, music pictures, and PSA's of Robby Romero (1990-2004), plus three critically acclaimed rockumentary films: VH-1 World Alert Special, Makoce Wakan: Sacred Earth; Sundance Channel, Hidden Medicine; and SABC Africa 50/50 Special, America’s Last Frontier.
+With rare interviews from MTV, Sundance TV, and VH1, 100% of profits from the sale of this CD/DVD eco-pac support the work of Native Children’s Survival.

 “Fills my soul with passion…” - Customer Review iTunes